 If you have a larger space to work with, or even a hellstrip (the green space between the sidewalk and the road) in front of your small city property, you can have a lot of fun with a big display of Tulips, Daffodils, and more.

-Mike planted a curved area to frame one of the trees on his property.
-He used about 200 Tulip Bulbs to fill in the trench around the small tree and enjoyed a big display of spring color.
+Plant a curved area to frame a trees on your property.
+This planting features 200 Tulip Bulbs to fill in the trench around the small tree, for a big, enjoyable display of spring color.

 A big swath of Tulip bulbs makes a huge, colorful statement in the spring.